JFDuval/flexsea-v2/README.md

 ### How to use FlexSEA with your embedded project

 1. We recommend placing the 'flexsea-v2' directory at the same level as 'your_project'.
+1. Add 'flexsea-v2/inc' to your include folders (Properties > C/C++ Build > Settings > MCU GCC Compiler > Include paths)
-1. Add 'flexsea-v2/inc' to your include folders and 'flexsea-v2/src' to your source folders
+1. Add 'flexsea-v2/src' to your source folders
 1. Add `#include <flexsea.h>` to your main file.
 At this point, you should be able to compile the stack alongside your project.
 1. Follow the example 'stm32_c' project to see how the stack can be used.
 In short:
   1. Feed bytes into the circular buffer when they are received